How To Furnish Your Home On A Budget

 2. Refinish Furniture

 Speaking of college houses, we took on a few refinishing projects so our daughter could move into her college house with the things she needed.
-She and I painted my childhood chest of drawers, and we found a free table in our Buy Nothing Group that she and another roommate painted for their rental house.
+She and I painted my childhood chest of drawers, and we found a free table to paint in our Buy Nothing Group that she and another roommate painted for their rental house.

 I also found another free table in Buy Nothing and refinished it to use as our entryway table!